top of page

 Similar to tip #3, students who feel anxious may miss important class material even while participating and attending class.
 Professors that require active class participation, in-class group work or timed in-class writing assignments can create feelings of stress which impair a student's memory.

-Assistive technology software such as Sonocent records class lectures and allows students to listen to the recording after class at their own pace.
-Sonocent is a program that is installed on your student's computer and is not noticeable to others in a classroom as a recording device placed on a desk would be.
-Some Accessibility Offices purchase a a set number of licenses for assistive technology software programs such as Sonocent and will load the program on your student's computer.
-This is a first-come-first-serve policy so, if your student would benefit from a free/low cost assistive tech program, be sure to ask your college disability support office.
+Assistive technology software can record class lectures and allow students to listen to the recording after class at their own pace.
+These note taking programs are installed on your student's computer and are not noticeable to others in a classroom or lecture hall.
+Some Accessibility Offices purchase a a set number of licenses for assistive technology software programs and will load the program on your student's computer on a first-come, first-serve basis.
+Although some colleges may provide a license to this software, they are not required to train your student on how to use it.
+If the college Accessibility Office does have a technology specialist on staff, it will be your student's responsibility to schedule appointments and ask questions about their assistive technology.

 If your student often feels overwhelmed by large amounts of assignments you should consider a reduced course load as an accommodation.
 Most colleges require students to carry a full-time course load of 12 credits in order to live on campus, be eligible for financial aid, etc. Your student with anxiety can apply for a reduced course load through the Accessibility Office.
-This may allow them to take 9 credits, 3 courses, and still be considered a full-time student.
+This may allow them to take 9 credits, 3 courses, and still be considered a full-time student (which may be necessary for your student to continue receiving financial aid or scholarships).

-If you have any questions about these 5 accommodations, feel free to contact us.
-We are experts in helping students and families navigate the accommodations process in college and are happy to assist you in determining the most appropriate accommodations for your college student.
+If you have any questions about these accommodations in college, please contact us.
+We are experts in helping students and families navigate the accommodations process in college and support new and struggling college students through 1:1 virtual coaching.

 bottom of page